davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 nappes that lie on underplated high-grade subduction channel schists [@Saleeby2003; @Chapman2010; @Chapman2012; @Chapman2016].
-Tectonic erosion of the mantle wedge followed by shallow subduction underplating of Franciscan rocks requires subsequent reconstruction of the current mantle lithosphere. @Luffi2009 and @Armytage2015 present petrologic studies on the Dish Hill and Cima mantle xenolith suites [@fig:context] that suggest the presence of a mantle lithosphere duplex with multiple Farallon plate upper mantle nappes in structural sequence beneath an
+Tectonic erosion of the mantle wedge followed by shallow subduction underplating of Franciscan rocks requires wholesale replacement of the mantle lithosphere beneath the Mojave province. @Luffi2009 and @Armytage2015 present petrologic studies on the Dish Hill and Cima mantle xenolith suites [@fig:context] that suggest the presence of a mantle lithosphere duplex with multiple Farallon plate upper mantle nappes in structural sequence beneath an